thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 # Introduction

 This post aims to present how to easily setup a lightweight secure user pwning environment for Windows.
-From your binary challenge communicating with stdin/stdout, this environment leads to have a multi-client broker listening on a socket, redirecting it to the IO of your binary, and executing it in a jail.
+From your binary challenge communicating with stdin/stdout, this environment leads to a multi-client broker listening on a socket, redirecting it to the IO of your binary, and executing it in a jail.
 This environment is mainly based on the project [AppJaillauncher-rs](https://github.com/trailofbits/AppJailLauncher-rs) from trailofbits, with some security fixes and some tips to easily setup the RW rights to the system files from the jail.

-The code of the modified AppJailLauncher-rs is available [here](https://github.com/challengeSSTIC2021/appjaillauncher-rs) and the code of the pwn user windows 10 challenge is available [here](https://github.com/challengeSSTIC2021/Step2_challenge).
+The code of our fork of AppJailLauncher-rs is available [here](https://github.com/challengeSSTIC2021/appjaillauncher-rs) and the code of the pwn user windows 10 challenge is available [here](https://github.com/challengeSSTIC2021/Step2_challenge).

 ## Context

-A Thalium Team's member participates to the conception of the [SSTIC challenge 2021](https://www.sstic.org/2021/challenge_en/).
+As a finisher of the previous year challenge, one of Thalium team members contributed to the conception of the [SSTIC challenge 2021](https://www.sstic.org/2021/challenge_en/).
-[SSTIC](https://www.sstic.org/) is one of the most important French cybersecurity conference that is organized every year since 2003.
-Since 2009 a challenge is proposed several weeks before the start of the conference.
+[SSTIC](https://www.sstic.org/) is one of the most important French cybersecurity conference.
+It is held in Rennes every year since 2003, and since 2009 a challenge is proposed several weeks before the start of the conference.
 This challenge is usually relatively hard/long to solve, this year, b2xiao, the fastest player tooks more than 3 days to solve it.
 The challenge was split into 5 parts, the Thalium's member contribution was on the step 2.
 You can find other steps of the challenge on the [GitHub Page](https://github.com/challengeSSTIC2021) of the challenge

 This second step was a userland pwn challenge running on a Windows 10 operating system.
 After reversing the binary and finding the vulnerabilities, the players obtained a heap leak and a RW primitive leading to a RCE.
-For more information, about solving the challenge you can read the solutions of the participants of the challenge, available on [this page](https://www.sstic.org/2021/challenge/).
+For more information about solving the challenge you can read the solutions of the participants, available on [this page](https://www.sstic.org/2021/challenge/).

 ## Requirements

-The specifications can be listed as below :
+The specification can be listed as below :

 * Limited resources, the proposed machine to use for the remote was [16GO DDR3, 2*1 To Storage, Intel® Xeon E3 1220v2 (4 cores)](https://www.scaleway.com/fr/dedibox/start/start-1-l/).
-This machine needs to also host the remote infrastructure for other steps, and is running with KVM;
+This machine also hosts the remote infrastructure for other steps, and is running with KVM;
-* As this challenge is the second step and the first is an easy step, it is possible than dozens of challengers connects to this challenge simultaneously;
+* As this challenge is the second step and the first is an easy step, it is possible than dozens of players connects to this challenge simultaneously;
-* As it is a CTF challenge, it is needed that players can not interfere with other players once they get an RCE;
+* As it is a CTF challenge, it is mandatory that players can not interfere with other players once they get an RCE;
 * Players can not make network connections once a RCE is obtained;
-* Be somewhere resistant to *script-kiddies* tentative of DOS;
+* Be somewhat resistant to *script-kiddies* tentative of DOS;
 * Preferable that the binary challenge communicates with stdin/stdout in order to not handle network connection;
 * Private temporary RW folder for each participant.
 This requirement is related to the context of the binary challenge;